arshlanali/expenese-tracker/README.md

 ## Future Enhancements

-Plans for future development of the Expense Tracker App include:
+Plans for future development of the Pocket Pilot App include:

 - Implementing more advanced features such as budget planning and financial reports.
 - Integrating a database for persistent storage of user data.